SheGeeks/Frontend-Mentor-Projects/stats-preview-card/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Hide/Show the answer to a question when the question is clicked

 ### Screenshot